Audiotistic Music Festival

 Audiotistic Music Festival is a music festival that occurs annually in Northern California at the Shoreline Amphitheatre.
 Audiotistic is known for sporting a diverse assortment of genres, ranging from rap and hip hop to electronic genres drum & bass and dubstep.
-Previously, it was held in Southern California, USA, from 1997 to 2003 and from 2009 to 2011, in various venues such as the National Orange Show Events Center in San Bernardino, the L.A.
+Previously, it was held in Southern California, US, from 1997 to 2003 and from 2009 to 2011, in various venues such as the National Orange Show Events Center in San Bernardino, the L.A.
 Sports Arena, and the Long Beach Convention and Entertainment Center.
-However, on July 15, 2017 the festival returned but this time to the Bay Area with two main stages.
+However, on July 15, 2017, the festival returned but this time to the Bay Area with two main stages.
 The festival would continue to expanding by adding an additional day in 2018.

 History

 Audiotistic Music Festival began in 1997 from promoter Meelo Solis.
 He ran it with his brother Ben, and investment bankers Darin Feinstein and Bevan Cooney, with U.S. Concerts.
 It began as a mostly techno, strictly underground event.
-After failing to hold the event from 2004-2008, Solis teamed up with Insomniac CEO Pasquale Rotella to bring Audiotistic back to Southern California.
+After failing to hold the event from 2004 to 2008, Solis teamed up with Insomniac CEO Pasquale Rotella to bring Audiotistic back to Southern California.
 The first Audiotistic Festival drew in 2,500 people.
 In 2001, the festival drew in 15,000; the next year it packed 35,000 into the National Orange Show Events Center.
 Despite the size of the crowd, police reported no incidents, and fans seemed remarkably controlled.
 By 2010, the festival was drawing in 25,000.
 The festival drew a smaller number in 2011 totaling 19,000 but was lauded as a success.

-In 2002, in addition to its music lineup, Audiotistic tried to plug into Los Angeles skateboard culture by erecting a makeshift skate park inside the Orange Center's pavilion that was free to use for anyone willing to lug their board along.
+In 2002, in addition to its music lineup, Audiotistic tried to plug into Los Angeles skateboarding culture by erecting a makeshift skate park inside the Orange Center's pavilion that was free to use for anyone willing to lug their board along.
 The park was designed by pro skater Chad Muska, whose company, Circa Footwear, also hosted a $5,000 best trick contest at the event.

-On November 20th and 21st, 2021, the festival also took place for the first time in San Diego, CA at the North Island Credit Union Amphitheatre.
+On November 20 and 21, 2021, the festival also took place for the first time in San Diego, California, at North Island Credit Union Amphitheatre.